To post a job, click here. You'll be asked to sign up first.

 We reserve the right to edit job posts in order to make them better match the Women Who Code community.
 When changes are made we will do our best to update customers in a timely manner.
 Read our Terms of Service.

 There are 2 options when posting on the job board.
 The first allows applicants to directly email you about the job you posted.
-The second option is for you to list your external job URL, and for applicants to apply directly through that.
+The second option is for you to list your job application link, and for applicants to apply directly through that.

 Please include a link to the initial application process for the position.
 We discourage you from posting a link to a longer job description as our research has shown that when someone clicks the

-apply url button they are ready to begin applying for the job.
+apply today button they are ready to begin applying for the job.
 Linking to a longer job description can make your post repetitive and cause people to abandon the application process.

 We find that staggering multiple job posts over the course of days or weeks is the most effective way to communicate your brand, and employment needs to the Women Who Code community.